-Even though Vegetarian whole30 sounds like a sheer imagination for many people, the Whole30 diet creators have tried their hard to fit it in with their existing rules and principles.
+Even though Vegetarian whole30 sounds like a sheer imagination for many people, the Whole30 diet creators have tried hard to fit it in with their existing rules and principles.

 What is a Whole30 diet?

-You can call this diet a distant cousin of the much famous paleo diet designed to reset your current lifestyle and eating pattern.
+You can call this diet a distant cousin of the much-famous paleo diet designed to reset your current lifestyle and eating pattern.

 But yes, there is a difference between the paleo diet and the whole30 – you cannot consume natural sweeteners like honey or maple syrup.

-The creators of the whole30 diet, Dallas and Michelle Hartwig, did put up specific critical points in the same regards.
+The creators of the whole30 diet, Dallas and Michelle Hartwig, did put up specific critical points in the same regard.

-So, as per the Hartwigs, if you are doing it for health reasons, you can practice a meat-based whole30 diet for the next 30 days.
+So, as per Hartwigs, if you are doing it for health reasons, you can practice a meat-based whole30 diet for the next 30 days.

-But yes, if you have switched to the vegetarian diet for ethical reasons, you have to make a few adjustments in your current dietary approach.
+But yes, if you have switched to the vegetarian diet for ethical reasons, you have to make a few adjustments to your current dietary approach.

 Now, if you are allowing eggs in your vegetarian diet, you have to survive for the next 30 days on a diet that includes eggs, fruits, veggies, nuts, and seeds.